ndrean/UpImage/README.md

 # UpImg

 This app uploads images to S3 and transforms them into WEBP format to save on bandwidth and storage.
+We will further implement **image tagging** via AI.

-You can use it in two ways:
+You can use it in two ways: API and WebApp.

 ## API

+It is limited to 5Mb images with dimension less than 4200x4000.
+See TODOS.

+It exposes two endpoints at <https://up-image.fly.dev/api>:

-It exposes a GET endpoint <https://up-image.fly.dev/api> and accepts a query string with the "url" (which serves the picture you want) and possibly and "w" (the desired width) and optionally "h" (the height if you want to change the ratio).
+- a GET endpoint.
+It accepts a query string with the "url" (which serves the picture you want) and possibly and "w" (the desired width) and optionally "h" (the height if you want to change the ratio).

+- a POST endpoint.
+It accepts a payload with "multipart" - for a single file with hte key **"file"**- and a width with the key **"w"** to resize the file.

-You receive a json response with a link to a resized WEBP picture from S3 along with informations on the original file and the new file.
+They return a json response with a link to a resized WEBP picture from S3 along with informations on the original file and the new file.

+We use two consecutive strategies to read information from the file other than the extension.

-~~We use **[libmagic](https://packages.debian.org/sid/libmagic-dev)** via [gen_magic](https://github.com/evadne/gen_magic).
-It works with magic numbers.
-It needs a depency in the Dockerfile~~
+- we firstly use **[libmagic](https://packages.debian.org/sid/libmagic-dev)** via [gen_magic](https://github.com/evadne/gen_magic).
+It works with **magic numbers**.
+It needs a depency in the Dockerfile.
+We run this as a worker in order not to reload the C code on each call.

+- if this test is positive, we then run [ExIamgeInfo](https://github.com/Group4Layers/ex_image_info) to confirm by matching on the type of data.
+It does not use magic number but rather reads the content of the file.
+Note that this gives a `Sobelow` warning since we read external data.

-We use [ExIamgeInfo](https://github.com/Group4Layers/ex_image_info) to recognize the type of data.
-It assures that we receive a file of type "image".
+This should assure that we receive a file of type "image" with the desired format: `["webp", "jpeg", ""jpg"]`.

-### Example
+### Usage example

 To upload the 4177x3832-5MB image <https://apod.nasa.gov/apod/image/2309/SteveMw_Clarke_4177.jpg> to S3, and convert it into a WEBP image of 1440x1321-237kB, you pass into the query string the "url", and possibly the new desired width "w=1440".